MarkVerbeek91/markverbeek91.github.io/_posts/2023-02-01-RowingRobot.md

 #### Design

-Altough FreeCAD seem not to be the most feature rich editor, with plug-ins is so far enough for a simple design.
+Although FreeCAD seem not to be the most feature rich editor, with plug-ins is so far enough for a simple design.

-The intend is to model to following components:
+The intent is to model to following components:

 - The legs
 - The hip
 - The body
 - The shoulders